Training on Research Integrity

 - The course is compulsory for the following groups from NTU and NIE:

-- Coursework students, if required by their Schools/Institutes to complete the research integrity course, they can self-enrol to ERIC-STUDENT on NTULearn (effective 11 Oct 2019) via this link.
+- Coursework students, if required by their Schools/Institutes to complete the research integrity course, they can self-enroll to ERIC-STUDENT on NTULearn (effective 11 Oct 2019) via this link.
 The guide for self-enrolment and completing this course can be found here.

 NOTE: RI-ERIC on NTULearn is closed effective 2 Oct 2019.
 Certificates of prior completion can no longer be retrieved.
 Students may write to firstname.lastname@example.org to verify course completions.